Sign Language Interpreting

 ITP Placement Exam

 For students who have had American Sign Language (ASL) courses within the past year before attending Tyler Junior College’s Interpreter Training Program or who know basic ASL, we offer a placement exam for ASL I and ASL II.
 The exams are given by appointment in the ASL Lab currently at Rogers Student Center 307 (3rd floor) and graded by our full-time ASL professor.
-Please make an appointment with the lab assistant Casey Praytor or contact Laura Hill, our full-time ASL professor, to make arrangements for testing.
+Please make an appointment with the lab assistant or contact Laura Hill, our full-time ASL professor, to make arrangements for testing.
+(You may also contact Rhonda McKinzie, the Dept. Chair.)
+We recommend all testing be completed by the Spring semester before entering the program.
 The exam tests your expressive and receptive ASL skills (not Signed English) with an imbedded linguistics component.
 There are also questions regarding Deaf culture.

 Important Note: Our program uses the new updated version of the Signing Naturally curriculum and includes additional material regarding linguistics and Deaf culture throughout all five ASL courses.
 We use a state-of-the-art ASL labfor recording and voices are not allowed in the ASL classroom during normalinstruction.